hakanonal/minibar/README.md

 - We have completed the base framework of work environment.
 Now we can explore different hypterparameters and different networks.
 The initial network has no converges at all.
 - Before moving forward again I want to also try wandb application to monitoring the training.
 Since It would be much easier to report the results.
 - So I have integrated the wandb application.
 I have better tools to monitor training.
 Here is the [dashboard](https://app.wandb.ai/hakanonal/minibar) for the entire project.

+#### 07.06.2020

+- Today I have bunmped into [this](https://towardsdatascience.com/step-by-step-guide-to-using-pretrained-models-in-keras-c9097b647b29) article.
+It simply explains how to use a pretrained model.
+So I have decided the use VGG16 as sugested in the article.
+And I have chopped of the top and add my own dense layer to clasify according to our dataset.
+I am very curious about the results.